 Hall of Fame and Lighthouse Leaders

 Leaders throughout the Westside Community have announced the inductees into the 2016 Hall of Fame as well as the 2016 Lighthouse Leaders.
-All will be recognized at the 2016 Celebration Gala on November 3 at Happy Hollow Club.
-CLICK HERE to watch a video presentation highlighting our 2016 honorees.
+All were recognized at the 2018 Celebration Gala on November 1 at Happy Hollow Club.

-Six esteemed alumni will be inducted into the Westside Alumni Association Hall of Fame.
-Two couples, selected by the Westside Foundation and leaders throughout Westside Community Schools, will be honored as Lighthouse Leaders.
+Seven esteemed alumni were inducted into the Westside Alumni Association Hall of Fame.
+Five others, selected by the Westside Foundation and leaders throughout Westside Community Schools, will be honored as Lighthouse Leaders.
 November’s event is a joint collaboration between three organizations with historic roots in our community: Westside Community Schools, the Westside Community Council and the Westside Alumni Association.

 Hall Of Fame Inductees